SoryApps/SecureSharedPreferences/README.md

 ### Introduction

 Storing data securely is necessary.
 This library uses Android Keystore to generate and store cryptographic keys.
 This is the best and safest way.
-This library adds a transparent layer of security over the standard SharedPreferences APIs.
+This library adds a transparent layer of security over the standard [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences#WriteSharedPreference) APIs.
 Values are encrypted/decrypted securely.

 ### Supported API's

-From __Android 6.0 (API Level 23) onwards__: __Symmetric__ key generation and storage in the Android KeyStore is supported.
-It use [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences)
+From __Android 6.0 (API Level 23) onwards: Symmetric__ key generation and storage in the Android KeyStore is supported.
+It use [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences).
-From __Android 4.4 (API Level 19) up to Android 5.1 (API Level 22)__: __Asymmetric__ key generation and storage in the Android KeyStore is supported.
-It use [SecurePreferences](https://github.com/SoryApps/secure-storage-android)
+From __Android 5.1 (API Level 22) downwards up to Android 4.4 (API Level 19): Asymmetric__ key generation and storage in the Android KeyStore is supported.
+It use [SecurePreferences](https://github.com/SoryApps/secure-storage-android).

 ### Usage